ymtao5219/ecpe_msqa/README.md

 # Emotion cause pair extraction as a question answering problem

-CS685 NLP Project in Spring 2023 at Umass
+The repository contains code for CS685 NLP Project in Spring 2023 at Umass Amherst.

+## Dependencies:

+- Python 3.7
+- transformers
+- pytorch
+- Pretrained BERT "chinese-bert-base", which is available from huggingface: https://huggingface.co/bert-base-chinese

 We have three tasks to complete in our project proposal: